Michael C. Moynihan: Vice

-In 2011, Moynihan left Reason to become managing editor of Vice magazine, which he left the next year to work at The Daily Beast/Newsweek.
+In 2011, Moynihan left Reason to become managing editor of Vice magazine, which he left the next year to work at The Daily Beast.

+He would return to Vice in 2016, writing for the magazine but also serving as a correspondent and producer on the brand's television program and daily news program, both airing on HBO.
+He would win a News and Documentary Emmy Awards for "Outstanding Coverage of a Breaking News Story" for his work on the controversies of the Brett Kavanaugh Supreme Court nomination.

 Tablet

 Moynihan contributed the "Righteous Gentile" column to Tablet magazine in 2012 and 2013.
 In his column, he maintained that the news network Russia Today (RT) is a propaganda outlet, examined the Polish reaction to President Obama's reference in a speech to World War II "Polish death camps," accused New York congressional candidate Charles Barron of being anti-Semitic, and reflected on the advice of Israel's ambassador to Denmark that "in certain areas of Copenhagen, it's best to keep your Judaism to yourself."
 A Moynihan article that appeared in Tablet Magazine on July 30, 2012, contained evidence that New Yorker writer Jonah Lehrer had fabricated Bob Dylan quotations and led to Lehrer's resignation and to the withdrawal of two of his three books from circulation.

 After Lehrer's resignation, Moynihan told the New York Observer that he felt sorry for Lehrer and "wasn't trying to hurt him….
 I really do wish him the best and I really do hope he recovers from this."
 Moynihan revealed in a March 2013 article for the Daily Beast/Newsweek that after Lehrer's book publisher withdrew his third book, Imagine, from bookstores, Moynihan "privately provided them with a handful of problematic passages" from Lehrer's second book, How We Decide, leading to the withdrawal of that book as well.